ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Ride the Chairlift at Copper Peak Ski Jump

 Wait, why would you go to a ski jump, much less take a ride on the chairlift, long before the snow starts to fall?
 For the amazing view, of course!
-Copper Peak Ski Jump in Ironwood, MI, is one of the best places in the Upper Peninsula to get a bird’s-eye view of the stunning fall foliage.
+Copper Peak Ski Jump in Ironwood, Michigan, is one of the best places in the Upper Peninsula to get a bird’s-eye view of the stunning fall foliage.

 The facility is well-known as one of the largest skiing hills in the state.
 But it continues to be popular throughout the year, when it offers a one-of-a-kind adventure ride.
 This lets visitors climb aboard the chair lift and get a view like never before.